 There are a number of reasons why people like to grind their own coffee.

-It is way fresher when you use coffee grinders to grind your own, the beans are higher quality when you buy them whole, and you can pick the size and shape of the grounds.
+It is way fresher when you use coffee grinders to grind your own, the coffee beans are higher quality when you buy them whole, and you can pick the size and shape of the grounds.

-When you’ve tasted “fresh ground coffee” you’ll suddenly know that you’ve been missing something in your morning brew.
+When you’ve tasted “fresh ground coffee” you’ll suddenly know that you’ve been missing something vital in your morning brew.

 Two Types Of Coffee Grinders: Burr And Blade

 There are a lot of really inexpensive coffee bean grinders that can be found in many stores, but they tend to all be of the blade type, which offer multiple sized grounds in each batch.

-Worse than that, most of these kinds of grinders create a lot of heat which burns the grounds each time they’re cut making the coffee even more bitter and poor tasting.
+Worse than that, most of these kinds of grinders create a lot of heat which burns the grounds each time they’re cut, making the coffee even more bitter and poor tasting.

-Each one makes an identically sized coffee ground as it passes the bean.
+Each one makes an identically sized coffee grounds as it passes the bean.
 Plus, since the spinning surface with the burrs is much larger, it doesn’t get hot like the smaller, cheaper coffee grinders do.